R0B11N/fast-sde/README.md

 ## Build and Run

-To build the project, navigate to the `fast-sde` directory and run:
+To build the project, head to the `fast-sde` directory and run:

 ```bash
 cargo build --release